Stropek/KattisPythonTemplate/README.md

 Scaffolding is set to work with *Visual Studio Code*, but if you prefer to use *PyCharm* you can by commenting line 32 and uncommenting line 31 in _projectSetup.ps1_.

     31. #Start-Process Pycharm $workingDir.ToString()
-    32. Start-Process code-insiders $workingDir.ToString() -NoNewWindow
+    32. Start-Process code $workingDir.ToString() -NoNewWindow